Munira12345/bluesky/README.md

-# bluesky

-A flutter app that displays weather using OpenWeather API

 #  BlueSky Weather App

-A sleek Flutter app that displays weather for a particular city, 5-day forecast using the OpenWeatherMap API and Includes offline support and error handling.
+A sleek Flutter app that displays weather for a particular city using OpenWeather API 5-day forecast using the OpenWeatherMap API and Includes offline support and error handling.